Skip to content

 end

-Now that you have built both your client-side and server-side bundles, you should be able run the Node-based Inertia SSR server using the following command.
+Once you have built both your client-side and server-side bundles, you may start the SSR server using the following command.

 bin/vite ssr